 3 Graphic Design Tips for Non-Designers

-I’ll show you how the strategic use of white space, typography, and color can drastically improve the efficacy and aesthetics of your visual content.
-Try these three graphic design tips to keep your blog, social media, and other visuals on the right track.
+These three design tips will keep your blog, social media, and other visuals on the right track.

 A telltale sign of an amateur designer is a shortage (or misuse) of white space.
-White space (also called negative space) refers to the unmarked spaces around or between visual elements in a design.
+If you’re unfamiliar with the term, white or negative space refers to the unmarked spaces around or between visual elements in a design.

-Apple’s use of white space for its original HomePod page is extreme but effective.
-The stark emptiness of the design forces viewers to focus on the product, which is presented as a work of art.
+Apple’s use of white space for its HomePod page is extreme, but effective.
+The stark emptiness of the designs force viewers to focus on the product, which is often a work of art.

 Typography 101: Balance readability with style

-Any professional designer will tell you there’s a lot more to the process of choosing fonts than balancing style with readability, but this simple rule serves as a great entry point into the complex world of typography.#GraphicDesign tip #3 for non-designers: Use stylized fonts for header text and traditional fonts for body text, says @MNediger via @CMIContent.
-Click To Tweet
+Any professional designer will tell you there’s a lot more to the process of choosing fonts than balancing style with readability, but this simple rule serves as a great entry point into the complex world of typography.

 Color 101: Use contrast to focus attention

-Use simple, high-contrast color schemes to focus attention on elements of the design.
-Use contrast to add visual interest and, more importantly, to direct the viewer’s eye toward important information like keywords, icons, or data points.
+Use simple, high contrast color schemes to focus attention on elements of the design.
+Use contrast to add visual interest, but, more importantly, to direct the viewer’s eye toward key information, like keywords, icons, or data points.

 What is a high contrast color scheme?